-The Masaki Art Museum in Tadaoka-cho, Semboku-gun, Osaka, holds a wide range of tea ceremony utensils, Buddhist art works and archeological materials, focusing on medieval ink paintings and calligraphy.
-This exhibition is the 10th at the Atrium on the 25th floor of Park Hotel Tokyo.
-This time, on the theme of tea ceremony utensils, we will introduce works from the collection related to Sakai in Osaka where the museum is located.
+Masaki Art Museum in Tadaoka-cho, Senboku-gun, Osaka, holds a wide range of tea ceremony utensils, Buddhist art works and archeological materials, mainly in medieval ink paintings and calligraphy.
+This is the 14th exhibition at the atrium on the 25th floor of the Park Hotel Tokyo.
+This time, we will introduce the tea ceremony utensils used in the tea ceremony from our collection.

 [Place] Atrium, Park Hotel Tokyo (25F)